rjmags1/slack-clone/docs/design.md

 - It proxies ajax requests made by the React app to the API Service.
 The WebClient Service uses signed and encrypted Http-only cookies to maintain session state between itself and React frontend instances running in user browsers.
 Any necessary token management and IdentityServer interactions necessary for the frontend to access API Service resources are handled completely by the WebClient Service on behalf of the frontend javascript.

-- It issues short-lived throwaway tokens on successful user sign-in for authenticated establishment of persistent connections directly between frontend javascript and the Realtime Service.
+- It issues short-lived throwaway tokens on successful user sign-in and reconnection after loss of connection with the Realtime Service for authenticated establishment of persistent connections directly between frontend javascript and the Realtime Service.
 It is useful to isolate the Realtime Service and not proxy connections to it with the WebClient Service because persistent connections are resource-intensive.
 The Realtime Service should be its own independently configurable and scaleable system.

 This setup allows for complete avoidance of sensitive auth token exposure to the browser, delegating all IdentityService interactions to the WebClient service on behalf of the browser client.